Brazil–Uruguay football rivalry: 2002 FIFA World Cup qualifier

 On 1 July 2001, Brazil played against Uruguay in a notable FIFA World Cup qualifier at the Estadio Centenario in Montevideo.
 The only goal of the game came from Federico Magallanes who converted a penalty in the 33rd minute.
 Brazil had many chances to score, however, they failed to make any chances.
 This was also Luiz Felipe Scolari's first game in charge of the national team, and he said that Rivaldo should have scored in the 85th minute.
 However, Uruguayan goalkeeper, Fabián Carini, appeared to be holding the ball in his own net, but referee Hugh Dallas did not think it was an equalizer.
 The game put a dent in Brazil's chances of qualifying, however they finished 3rd in the qualifying table, and Uruguay finished 5th, meaning that La Celeste would have to play in a Two-legged play-off against Australia, which they won 3–1 on aggregate.
-That game is also the last time that Uruguay has ever beat Brazil in any competition.
 Uruguay would go on to be knocked out in the group stage, while Brazil would win the entire competition, when Ronaldo scored 2 goals in the final against Germany.